 NSA and DHS Designated Centers of Academic Excellence in Washington D.C.

-As of 2018, the following schools have met the rigorous criteria required to earn the NSA/DHS National Center of Academic Excellence in Cyber Defense Research (CAE-R) designation:
+The following schools in the District have met the rigorous criteria required to earn the NSA/DHS National Center of Academic Excellence in Cyber Defense Research (CAE-R) designation:

 The George Washington University, College of Professional Studies